QuantEcon/lecture-source-py/source/rst/odu.rst

         return Q

-In the next exercise you are asked to compute an approximation to :math:`\bar w`
+In the next exercise, you are asked to compute an approximation to :math:`\bar w`

 Exercises